 Q: My child is not 9 years old yet, can I still sign them up?

 A: No. Kids registered for the class must be at least 9 years old.

 Q: Do I need to bring a guitar or is one provided?

 A: You will need to provide your own guitar.

-A: Large stores often have better prices, but are sometimes less knowledgeable than a smaller, local store.
+A: Large music stores may have the best prices, while smaller, privately owned music stores often have more helpful staff.
 You can also purchase online from stores like Musician’s Friend or Sweetwater.
-We do not recommend buying from Target, Wal-mart, Costco, etc.
+We do not recommend buying from retailers that don’t specialize in musical instruments, such as Target, Walmart, Costco, etc.

-A: Stay with name brands: Yamaha, Takamine, Ibanez, Ephiphone, Fender, or Mitchell.
-We recommend purchasing a new instrument rather than used.
-Used guitars many have defects.
+A: Stay with name brands like Yamaha, Takamine, Ibanez, Epiphone, Fender, or Mitchell to find an entry-level guitar.
+We do not recommend purchasing a used guitar since used instruments may have defects.

 Q: How much should I spend?

-Q: What if my child can already play several songs?
+Q: What if I can already play several songs on a guitar?